Harry Froling

-Harrison Michael Froling (born 20 April 1998) is an Australian professional basketball player for the Ipswich Force of the NBL1 North.
-He had a two-year college career in the United States playing for the SMU Mustangs (2016–17) and the Marquette Golden Eagles (2017–18).
-In 2018, he joined the Adelaide 36ers of the National Basketball League (NBL) and earned NBL Rookie of the Year honours for the 2018–19 season.
+Harrison Michael Froling (born 20 April 1998) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
+He is also contracted with the Dandenong Rangers of the NBL1 South.
+He had a two-year college basketball career in the United States playing for the SMU Mustangs (2016–17) and the Marquette Golden Eagles (2017–18).
+In 2018, he joined the Adelaide 36ers of the NBL and earned NBL Rookie of the Year honours for the 2018–19 season.
+Froling's career was halted for two years when he suffered brain injuries after an assault in 2023.

 Early life and career

-Froling was born and raised in Townsville, Queensland, where he attended Pimlico State High School.
-In 2014, he moved to Canberra to attend the Australian Institute of Sport and played for the BA Centre of Excellence in the SEABL.
-In 2015, he split his time between the BA Centre of Excellence in the SEABL and the Townsville Heat in the QBL.
+Froling was born in Townsville, Queensland, where he attended Pimlico State High School.
+In 2014, he moved to Canberra to attend the Australian Institute of Sport and play for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).
+In 2015, he split his time between the BA Centre of Excellence in the SEABL and the Townsville Heat in the Queensland Basketball League (QBL).

-Froling spent the 2015–16 NBL season as a member of the Townsville Crocodiles, playing nine games as an injury replacement for Luke Schenscher.
-Following the NBL season, he returned to the Heat for the QBL season.
+Froling joined the Townsville Crocodiles of the National Basketball League (NBL) for the 2015–16 season, playing nine games as an injury replacement for Luke Schenscher.
+Following the NBL season, he returned to the Heat for the 2016 QBL season.

+College career

-Following the QBL season, Froling moved to the United States to play college basketball for the SMU Mustangs.
+Froling moved to the United States to play college basketball for the SMU Mustangs in the 2016–17 season.
 However, he left the team in December 2016 and transferred to Marquette in January 2017.
 In 10 games for the Mustangs, he averaged 4.3 points and 3.2 rebounds in 14.6 minutes per game.

 In the 2017–18 season, Froling played 20 games for the Marquette Golden Eagles.
 He was unable to debut until mid-December due to NCAA transfer rules.
 He averaged 2.8 points and 3.0 rebounds in 12.4 minutes per game.